Active case

 Pain in the abdomen | Urge to urinate even when the bladder isn’t full |

 If you or a family member were stationed at Camp Lejeune between August 1, 1953, and December 31, 1987, and are experiencing these symptoms, consider speaking with your doctor about your concerns.
+These symptoms may be signs of bladder cancer related to toxic exposure.

 Our history of representing veterans

-Motley Rice is committed to helping veterans and their families seek justice for preventable harms that devastated servicemembers and their loved ones.
+Motley Rice is committed to helping veterans and their families seek justice for preventable harms that devastated service members and their loved ones.
 We have represented claimants in litigation for:

 - Exposure to asbestos and other toxic materials